The page has been translated by Gen AI.

 NIC1EA

-You must define the required IP before deploying and allocating the server.
-In SCP V2, IP addresses are assigned using DHCP (Dynamic Host Configuration Protocol).
+Define the required IP before deploying and allocating the server.
+SCP V2 uses DHCP (Dynamic Host Configuration Protocol) to assign IP addresses.
 When creating a Console VM, the IP is generated automatically and selected randomly, so if you want to use a specific IP, you must enter the IP when creating the VM.

 addc-2192.168.10.6This is a server that runs the Domain Controller service.

-It is recommended to configure a simple network for AD DC servers using only one NIC and one IP.
-Authentication and authorization between servers are based on host name and IP, and if additional NICs such as Heartbeat are added, subnet separation is required during operation and separate work is needed in DNS.
+It is recommended that an AD DC server use a simple network configuration with only one NIC and a single IP.
+Authentication and authorization between servers are based on host name and IP.
+Adding extra NICs, such as for Heartbeat, requires subnet separation during operation and additional DNS configuration.

-IP information of VM for Primary Domain Controller
+IP information of the VM for Primary Domain Controller

-The generated VM has an IP assigned as follows.
+The generated VM has an IP assigned as shown below.

 Color mode